 Instant Pot Butternut Squash Soup has a creamy texture and rich flavor!
-Definitely a favorite Fall soup in our house.
-This pressure cooker Butternut Squash Soup recipe is healthy and very delicious!
+Butternut Squash Soup in the Instant Pot is a favorite vegetarian soup with a creamy texture and deliciously sweet flavor.
+This pressure cooker Butternut Squash Soup recipe is healthy and very tasty!

 Originally published 9/26/2017

-Instant Pot Butternut Squash Soup is a flavorful and healthy Fall soup.
-We especially love this pressure cooker butternut squash soup with a thick slice of warm bread!
+Instant Pot Butternut Squash Soup is a flavorful and healthy soup recipe.

-- When making Instant Pot Butternut Squash Soup try to have everything chopped, measured and set near your pot and ready to go.
-This makes the process easier.
-Who wants to run after ingredients while the onions are sautéing?
+- When making this Butternut Squash Soup recipe try to have everything chopped, measured and set near your Instapot and ready to go before you start cooking.
+This makes the process much easier.

 - Roast the veggies: You can make roasted butternut squash soup by roasting the butternut squash, carrots and onions before adding them to the soup.
 Set oven to 400°F, toss the veggies in oil, and cook about 20 minutes.
 The roasted veggies add a nice depth of flavor.